green teaching tiny tots header

 • Paper Towels

-1. Read a Halloween story like an old classic like Georgie or one with a friendly ghost.
+• Read a Halloween story like an old classic like Georgie or any fun Halloween story.

-8. Using a paper towel, gently smear the chalk in each area to give it a "ghostly" look.
-This step best done by adult
+• Using a paper towel, gently smear the chalk in each area to give it a "ghostly" look.
+This step best done with adult assistance

-9. If you used a chalk that comes off on hands easily, spray your picture with an aerosol hairspray to set.
+• If you want to seal the chalk that so that it doesn't get on hands and clothing especially if it is being sent home, lightly spray the picture with an aerosol hairspray to set.

 • Children often draw small when they first make pictures.
 Tell them you are making a page like a color book where the picture needs to be large enough to color.
 You might even refer to an actual color book and show how the picture fills the page.